Quhanchik/finance-app/README.md

 <h1>Financial App</h1>
 <p>this app is for tracing a financial state.
-In the app you can multiple bills that you can lead with others</p>
+In the app you have multiple bills that you can lead with others</p>
 <h2>Tech stack:</h2>
 <ul>
   <li>Spring boot 3</li>